Azure-Samples/streaming-at-scale/eventhubs-databricks-cosmosdb/README.md

     export DATABRICKS_WORKERS=2
     export DATABRICKS_MAXEVENTSPERTRIGGER=10000

-The above settings has been chosen to sustain a 1000 msg/sec stream.
+The above settings have been chosen to sustain a 1,000 msg/s stream.
+The script also contains settings for 5,000 msg/s and 10,000 msg/s.

 ## Monitor performance